onap/policy-parent/docs/architecture/architecture.rst

 .. image:: images/ScriptedPolicyDesign.svg

-One straightforward way of generating policies from Policy types is to use directives specified in a script file.
-The command line utility is an *API_User*.
-The script reads directives from a file.
-For each directive, it reads the policy type using the Policy Type API, and uses the parameters of the directive to prepare a TOSCA Policy.
-It then uses the Policy API to create the policy.
+One straightforward way of generating policies from Policy types is to use commands specified in a script file.
+A command line utility such as *curl* is an *API_User*.
+Commands read policy types using the Policy Type API, parse the policy type and uses the properties of the policy type to prepare a TOSCA Policy.
+It then issues further commands to use the Policy API to create policies.

 2.2.3 Policy Design Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^